kiwih/qtcore-C1/README.md

 * Instruction Register: 8-bit register containing the current instruction to execute
 * Accumulator: 8-bit register used for data storage, manipulation, and logic
 * Memory Bank: 256 8-bit registers which store instructions and data.
-* Control and Status Registers: 8 8-bit registers which are used for special features including the timer, I/O, memory protection, and sending an interrupt to the larger Caravel processor.
+* Control and Status Registers: 8 8-bit registers which are used for special features including the timer, I/O, memory protection, and sending an interrupt and receiving and sending signals to the larger Caravel processor.

 In order to program and debug the processor, all registers are connected via one large scan chain which is interfaced with the internal wishbone bus.
 As such, you use the Caravel processor to read and write the status of the processor.